 Other IT security awareness training topics

-Employees should also be aware of changing finance regulation, data protection, tax and more.
+Employees should also be aware of changing finance regulations, data protection, tax and more.
 By enrolling in automated online platforms for policy management, you can keep your employees up to date with the latest changes in policy and make sure they stay in the know.

-Getting end user security awareness training right
+Getting end-user security awareness training right

-By promoting a culture of conversation and awareness in your business on a regular basis through end user security awareness training, you can keep your employees up to date with the requirements to keep their personal and business information secure.
+By promoting a culture of conversation and awareness in your business on a regular basis through end-user security awareness training, you can keep your employees up to date with the requirements to keep their personal and business information secure.